Disco-RAG: Discourse-Aware Retrieval-Augmented Generation: Introduction

 Recent investigations have revealed that integrating discourse knowledge into LLMs can improve downstream performance \citep{gautam-etal-2024-discourse, pu-demberg-2024-rst} and alleviate hallucinations \citep{10.1162/TACL.a.30}.
 These findings highlight the drawback of relying solely on flat sequential representations and underline the benefits of discourse for context engineering \citep{ma-etal-2025-pragmatics, mei2025survey}.
 Building on these insights, the present work aims to investigate whether explicitly modeling and providing discourse information to the LLM can improve generation quality in the context of RAG.
 To answer this, we propose \texttt{Disco-RAG}, a framework that constructs local discourse trees for each retrieved chunk and infers inter-chunk coherence relations across chunks to form a rhetorical graph.
 To synthesize information, rather than merely concatenating it, the text generator needs not only to understand the relations between evidence but also to strategize how to present them.
 This requires a high-level plan to orchestrate the narrative flow.
 We thus introduce a discourse-aware planning module that enables the model to dynamically generate a plan to guide the generation.
 As shown in \autoref{fig:rag_comparison} (right), the discourse-aware process enables the model to infer that \textit{vitamin D is not broadly effective but may benefit deficient adults under specific conditions}, producing more faithful answers and aligning with the underlying evidence.

 In our experiments, we evaluate \texttt{Disco-RAG} on three benchmarks, \texttt{Loong} \citep{wang-etal-2024-leave}, \texttt{ASQA} \citep{stelmakh-etal-2022-asqa}, and \texttt{SciNews} \citep{pu-etal-2024-scinews}.
 Consistent improvements are observed compared with standard RAG systems and state-of-the-art (SOTA) methods.
-On the Loong benchmark, our approach delivers gains of up to 10.0 points in LLM Score.
-On the ASQA dataset, our method exceeds the best existing systems on Exact Match and DR Score by notable margins.
+On the Loong benchmark, our approach delivers an overall gain of 12.74 points in LLM Score.
+On the ASQA dataset, our method exceeds the best existing systems on Exact Match and ROUGE-L Score by clear margins.
 On the SciNews benchmark, \texttt{Disco-RAG} establishes new SOTA performance across most evaluation metrics.

 \textbf{In summary, our contributions are as follows:} \begin{itemize}[leftmargin=8pt,itemsep=1pt,topsep=1pt,parsep=1pt] \item We present \texttt{Disco-RAG}, an inference-time strategy that explicitly injects discourse knowledge into the RAG pipeline to alleviate the discrepancy between chunk-level evidence and discourse-level reasoning. \item We propose a modeling method that combines intra-chunk discourse trees, inter-chunk rhetorical graphs, and discourse-driven plans to capture local hierarchies, cross-passage coherence, and argumentative flow. \item We conduct experiments on knowledge-intensive QA and summarization tasks, demonstrating consistent gains over strong RAG baselines.
 Analysis studies further confirm the efficacy of discourse-aware guidance in enhancing generation correctness, coherence, and factuality. \end{itemize}